yusing/godoxy-wiki/src/Certificates-and-domain-matching.md

         proxy.aliases: sonarr
   ```

-- Use FQDN aliases like `adguard.other.app` and `sonarr.other.app` when you want them to be accessible at other domains
+- Use FQDN aliases like `adguard.other.app` and `sonarr.other.app` when you want them accessible under other domains.

   ```yaml
   # docker compose